AndrewSpangler/LoStack/readme.md

 ![LoStack Dashboard](docs/images/dashboard.png?raw=true "LoStack Dashboard")

 A comprehensive containerized service stack designed to run locally on MacOS using Ubuntu Server in a VM.
 Outside of the MacOS instructions, there is nothing really MacOS specific.
 This stack can also be run on WSL/WSL2, or directly on most Docker-capable Linux hosts.
 LoStack provides a complete development environment with automatic SSL certificates, authentication, service discovery, and on-demand container management.
-A git service had not yet been decided on.

 ![Sablier UI](docs/images/sablier-admin.png?raw=true "Sablier UI")